-The Missionary Sisters of the Sacred Heart (MSC Sisters) will offer a scholarship of up to $10,000.00 in 2019 to support a student (or students) to undertake a stream of study that focusses on the spiritual care of people living with a mental illness.
+The Missionary Sisters of the Sacred Heart (MSC Sisters) will offer a scholarship of up to $10,000.00 to support a student (or students) to undertake a stream of study that focusses on the spiritual care of people living with a mental illness.
 The course of study, including accredited units in Clinical Pastoral Education, may be taken at postgraduate or undergraduate level.
 Recipients of the Scholarship will be expected to provide MSC Sisters with mid-year and end-of-year progress reports.

 Applications for the scholarship may be submitted by students who are presently studying spiritual care and/or mental health.

 Applications can be made after 1 November 2019 and should be submitted by 7th January 2020.
 Applications received after 7 January 2020 may be processed in a second round.
 Further details regarding the scholarship and an application form will be available on this page on 1 November 2019.More information